 'Rebirth: The Mississippi's National Park' on TPT-MN!

-Once a dumping ground, now a national park -- the Twin Cities stretch of the Mississippi River is now a national park.
+Once a dumping ground, now a national park, the Twin Cities stretch of the Mississippi River is now a national park.

 Produced for FMR by award-winning local filmmaker John Kaul and narrated by Minnesota Public Radio's Steve Seel, this 30-minute documentary tells the story of how one man’s vision — combined with smart citizen advocacy and effective political leadership — created the Mississippi River's first and only national park right here in the Twin Cities.
 This designation, championed at the federal level by Sen. David Durenberger and Rep. Bruce Vento, sparked the local river renaissance we enjoy today — a river that is thriving with fish and bald eagles, a river increasingly connected to our communities via parks and trails, a river seen as an asset instead of a convenient dumping ground.